shikras/d-cube/README.md

 # News
+- [10/12/2023] We released an [awesome-described-object-detection](https://github.com/Charles-Xie/awesome-described-object-detection) list to collect and track related works.
+The paper is renamed as *Described Object Detection: Liberating Object Detection with Flexible Expressions* ([arxiv](https://arxiv.org/abs/2307.12813)).

 - [09/22/2023] Our DOD [paper](https://arxiv.org/abs/2307.12813) just got accepted by NeurIPS 2023! :fire:

 - [07/25/2023] This toolkit is available on PyPI now.
 You can install this repo with `pip install ddd-dataset`.